 Floortime is also Adolescent- and Adult-Led

-Then, in my Functional Emotional Assessment Scale (FEAS) course with Dr. Tippy a few months ago offered by the Interdisciplinary Council on Development and Learning, Dr. Tippy gave an example of getting to engagement from the higher capacities instead of from the foundation of shared attention and regulation.
+Then, in my Functional Emotional Assessment Scale (FEAS) course with Dr. Tippy a few months ago offered by the International Council on Development and Learning, Dr. Tippy gave an example of getting to engagement from the higher capacities instead of from the foundation of shared attention and regulation.
 It threw me for a loop!
 Dr. Tippy explains that it’s typical to talk about the early foundational capacities with young children because they have not mastered them yet.
 Floortime is about getting on the floor and playing with them.
 But with an older child or adult, it’s less likely that you’ll get down on the floor and push a car, train or school bus around, for instance, he says.

 Following their Lead

 One of the central tenets of DIR/Floortime is following the person’s lead, Dr. Tippy explains.
 It is often misunderstood.
 What it means, he says, is that, “I, as the person who is trying to support this person, have to figure out what is the person interested in.
 What is it they are trying to do?
 What is their interest at this moment?”
 Then, you use that to ‘hang your developmental model on in your head’ to move them up the developmental ladder.
 In the video Dr. Tippy showed in the class I attended, the adolescent showed up in his office with his calm, caring mother and he was reading comic books, but they were not relating.